yoanapv/MLOps_FinalProject/Baseline/README_BASELINE.md

 **Goal:**
 We need to determine if each customer is likely to cancel their reservation or not.

+In this section you find a simple model that provide a good result, the challenge is to build another more complex model that performs better.

 **Source:**
      Problem: https://www.kaggle.com/datasets/ahsan81/hotel-reservations-classification-dataset

      Notbook selected: https://www.kaggle.com/code/raphaelmarconato/hotel-reservations-eda-balancing-and-ml-93-4

+# 1. SETUP
+In this notebook section, we will import the libraries needed to run this code.
+* Run the cells.
+You need conect

+# 2. Load data
+Here we are reading the database using the name "df" in the variable.
+*